How to Treat Dry Scalp Black Hair: Tips & Tricks for Rapid Relief

 The heat level of the water you use to wash your hair also can affect your scalp's dryness.
 If you use water that is too hot, you'll definitely dry out your skin and lead to irritation and itchiness.

-Can a Dry Scalp Make your Hair Fall Out?
+Can a Dry Scalp Make Your Hair Fall Out?

 When dealing with a dry scalp, we tend to scratch.
 And scratching too much can lead to further irritation and even open wounds.
 These wounds will slow down how fast your hair can grow.

 It shouldn't cause your hair to fall out in clumps, but you can experience hair loss.
 It's very important to try and heal your dry scalp fast if you are looking to grow your hair.
+Learn more about hair loss vs hair breakage in our complete guide.

 It's formulated with organic, ancient herbs, vitamins, and oils all known to naturally enhance hair growth.
 With ingredients from tea tree oil to coconut oil to castor oil, it truly has everything needed to promote growth and even moisturize your scalp and hair.

 This serum's reviews speak for themselves.
 You can have healthy hair, a moisturized scalp, and grow your edges back all with this product.
+There's a reason it's been regarded as the best hair growth product for black women - it works.
+See the difference yourself.
+By routinely performing moisturizing treatments with this serum, you'll say good bye to dry and itchy scalp problems for good!